GSA/challenges-and-prizes/_challenges/1104-chariot.md

 <p>To enter the CHARIoT Challenge, participants must complete three easy steps:</p>
 <ol>
 <li><strong>Get Smart &amp; Register Your Team:</strong> Read about the challenge phases, problem, emergency scenarios, submission requirements, and eligibility terms to participate in this prize challenge.
 Complete the registration form to set up your participant profile.
-Register your team<u>.</u></li>
+Register your team <a href="https://www.chariotchallenge.com/register/">here</a>.</li>
 <li><strong>Develop your Concept:</strong> Depending on your area of expertise, learn about the Stage 1 submission requirements for the AR submission or IoT submission then build your idea!</li>
 <li><strong>Submit your Entry:</strong> Log-in and complete your submission on the challenge platform.</li>
 </ol>